zzzprojects/Bulk-Operations/docs2/pages/troubleshooting/trial-period-expired-exception.md

 #### Trial Period Expired

-You can extend your trial by downloading the latest version: [Upgrading](http://entityframework-extensions.net/upgrading)
+You can extend your trial by downloading the latest version.

 The latest version always contains a trial for the current month to allow a company to evaluate our library for several months.

 #### License Badly Registered

-Make sure to follow all recommendation about how to setup your license: [Licensing](http://entityframework-extensions.net/licensing)
+Make sure to follow all recommendation about how to setup your license: [Licensing](/licensing)

 Otherwise contact us: {% include infozzzprojects-email.html %}